DefGuard/docs/help/mobile-client.md

 {% endhint %}

 {% hint style="warning" %}
-If your location is using MFA please go to [section 3.2 "Connecting to location with MFA](#32-connecting-to-location-with-mfa)
+If your location is using MFA please go to [section 3.2 "Connecting to location with MFA](#connecting-to-location-with-mfa)
 {% endhint %}

-#### 3.1 Connecting to location without MFA
+### Connecting to location without MFA

 1. Open Defguard
 2. Go to **Instances** and click **Connect** next to location you want to use.